 The Stanford roommate essay is a great place to break from traditional essay rules.
-You don’t need five fleshed out paragraphs here.
-You can write in a way that feels authentic to you as an applicant.
+You don't need five fleshed-out paragraphs here; you can write in a way that feels authentic to you as an applicant.

 Remember, this essay is written to your roommate, not to your parents or your teachers.
-You talk differently to people your own age than you do to people of different ages.
+You talk differently to people your own age than you do to people of other ages.
 Your writing should reflect that.

 Another thing that this essay achieves is specificity.
-Each of the incidents that the writer describes are vivid and real.
-Instead of saying that he or she “works hard on an English paper,” the author describes staying up until 5:00 a.m. to correct the assignment.
+Each of the incidents the writer describes is vivid and real.
+Instead of saying that he or she "works hard on an English paper," the author describes staying up until 5:00 a.m. to correct the assignment.
 Instead of saying that he or she loves spending time with friends, the essay describes a specific incident that perfectly illustrates that point.